variotry/knockout-decorator/README.md

         private lastName = "Try";  // lastName isn't recognized as obserbable.
     }

-  5. You can't get or use observable objects in a constructor.
+  5.You can't get or use observable objects in a constructor.

     type IObservableArray<T> = variotry.KnockoutDecorator.IObservableArray<T>;